JBEI/ice/README.txt

 2.2.2 src/main/java/jbeir.properties
       At minimum, change SMTP_HOST to use your mail host, and change ADMIN_EMAIL and MODERATOR_EMAIL to your address.
 Please change SITE_SECRET and SECRET_KEY.
 These strings are used as cryptographic salts in various places.
       Any *_DIRECTORY setting with /tmp/ should be changed if you want to use these features.
 Hopefully, other settings are self explanatory.
 2.2.3 src/main/resources/log4j.properties
       Change the file location if you want to keep log files between server reboots.
 2.2.4 src/main/webapp/WEB-INF/web.xml
-      This setting can be left alone.
+      This file can be left alone.
 If you must run your site on http instead of https (we do not recommend this), comment out the <security-constraint> section.
 By default, all the flex components are built with the assumption of using https.
 If